Geography & Environmental Studies

 3 Credits (3)

-In this course, we will consider the intersections between geography and culture, and explore key cultural geographic concepts such as landscape, place, nature, and environment.
+In this course, we will explore the interactions between geography and culture, and dive into key cultural geographic concepts such as landscape, place, nature, and environment.
 We will consider multiple ways of doing cultural geography, focusing on cultural geography as both a critical and creative practice.
-Key topics and themes that we will focus on include the cultural geography tradition, critical cultural geographies, and cultural geography and creativity.
+We will especially emphasize the cultural geography tradition, critical cultural geographies, and cultural geography and creativity.

 Learning Outcomes

-- Describe and explain critical approaches to the cultural geographic concepts of landscape, place, space, nature, and environment.
+1. Describe critical approaches to the cultural geographic concepts of landscape, place, space, nature, and environment

-- Discuss contemporary cultural geographic approaches to topics such as place and capitalism, place and nature, environmental narratives, and the Anthropocene.
+2. Analyze contemporary cultural geographic approaches to topics such as place and capitalism, place and nature, environmental narratives, and the Anthropocene

 GEOG 365V.
 The City